SakshamMahajan-arkin/Online_Tutor_Finder/README.md

 # Online_Tutor_Finder
-Project that is used to find nearby tutuors with all their details near any locality.
+Project that is used to find nearby tutors with all their details near any locality.